NickyMeuleman/nicky-blog/content/serverless-graphql-part-2/index.md

 We left off at a point where the entire serverless GraphQL endpoint was contained in one file.

-That's cool, but a larger API would cause that file to become absolutely colossal.
+That's cool, but a larger API than we have currently would cause that file to become absolutely colossal.
 Let's split our singular `graphql.js` file into multiple files.
 Each with their own concern.

 Each serverless function file that gets sent to Netlify should include everything it needs, since it is going to run on [AWS Lambda](https://aws.amazon.com/lambda/) as its own, self-contained thing.

 Combining that with the fact I told you every `.js` file inside the `functions` folder would become a serverless function.
 How do we split the logic of a serverless function over multiple files? 🤔

-It turns out Netlify supports another format of creating a serverless function.
+It turns out Netlify supports another method of creating a serverless function.

 It might not surprise you, but it's a folder...
 The solution is a folder.

 Only the `.js` file inside that folder with the same name as the folder will become a serverless function.
-The rest of the folder can be filled with supporting files that function can use.
+The rest of the folder can be filled with supporting files the function can use.

 Following that logic, move `functions/graphql.js` to `functions/graphql/graphql.js`

-It's time to start pulling parts from that file, placing them in their own file, and importing that part into `functions/graphql/graphql.js`
+It's time to start pulling parts from that file and placing them in their own file.

 First is the schema, or our `typeDefs` variable.
 Move it to `functions/graphql/schema.js` and export that variable.